 Lack Of Space

-A turtle can get stressed when they do not have enough swimming area in their habitat.
+A turtle can get stressed when they do not have enough swimming areas in its habitat.
 A single turtle requires at least a 30-gallon tank to thrive.
 When you keep them in an overpopulated tank with many tank mates, they get stressed and won’t eat.

 Turtles are solitary animals whose best company is themselves.
 So you need to make sure that your turtle is getting enough swimming space in the tank.